Master of Acupuncture

 The Academy does not assess non-traditional prior learning credits or perform portfolio assessments.
 Only official transcripts from accredited institutions documenting credit hours (or credit hour equivalency) are accepted for admissions purposes.

-In addition to at least 90 semester credits, the following courses are required as prerequisites to the Master of Acupuncture program.
+The following courses are required as prerequisites to the Master of Acupuncture program.
+These (10) credits are included as part of the required (90) total semester credits required for admission.
 As with the General Education courses, students must earn a “C” or higher in their prerequisite courses in order to receive credit.
 These courses must be completed prior to enrollment:

 If you have not already completed these three courses, please contact Admissions to discuss how you might complete them before you enroll.